-17.4 LEAVE PAY
+15.4 LEAVE PAY

-Remuneration definition in Paragraph 1 of the 4th Schedule
+Definition of "remuneration" in terms of Paragraph 1 of the Fourth Schedule

-• Leave pay is remuneration as defined and is fully subject to the deduction of Employees' Tax.

-- Leave days accrue as an employee works.
-Some employees are allowed to encash the value of accrued leave without actually taking leave - this encashment constitutes taxable remuneration. - It is only when the leave is encashed that it is included in the remuneration of the employee.
-No value is placed on the accrued leave until the leave is encashed. - Unpaid leave taken or forfeited leave do not constitute remuneration, as there is no value attached thereto.
+- Leave pay is remuneration as defined and is fully subject to the deduction of employees' tax. - Leave days accrue as an employee works.
+Some employees are allowed to the encashment of the value of accrued leave without actually taking leave - this encashment constitutes taxable remuneration. - It is only when the leave is paid that it is included in the remuneration of the employee.
+No value is placed on the accrued leave until the encashment of the leave. - Unpaid leave taken or forfeited leave do not constitute remuneration, as there is no value attached thereto.